-The proposed facility expansion plan is still intended to consolidate the organization's facilities, minimize costs and expand enrollment capacity.
-The project would include a permanent campus to provide school facilities for up to 1,000 students, administration and support staff offices.
+The proposed facility expansion plan is still intended to consolidate the organization's facilities, minimize costs, and expand enrollment capacity.
+The project would include a permanent campus to provide school facilities for a minimum of 850 students, administration and support staff offices, cafeteria and a gymnasium specifically designed to Guahan Academy Charter School standards and requirements.
+GACS issued the RFP for Programming and A&E Consulting Services on December 22, 2023.